levitsky/pyteomics/doc/source/data.rst

    also requires counting decoy matches (see above), but it also implies sorting the PSMs by some kind of a score.
 This score cannot be universal due to the above-mentioned reasons, and it can be specified as a user-defined function.
+   For instance, the default sorting key in :py:func:`pyteomics.mzid.filter` is only expected to work with mzIdentML files created with Mascot.
    So once again,

    .. warning ::